tobiasli/dateparse/README.md

 Dateparser for creating datetime objects from arbitrarily formated date strings.
 Primary support for Norwegian date formats.

-New version is a complete refactor, with reduced complexity and functionality.
+New version is a complete refactor:
+* Much faster paring.
+* Reduced pattern complexity.
+* Improved matching rutine.
+* Some reduced functionality with less used time formats (centuries, relative dates, text based).

 ## Install